Hot tub review by Good Homes - the Lay-Z-Spa Ibiza AirJet

 How long does it take to heat?

 The ultimate question – once we decide we’re reading for a dip, we don’t want to have to wait eons for the water to heat up.
 However, this largely depends on the temperature of the water going into the hot tub, the ambient air temperature at the time, and which Lay-Z-Spa model you have.
-If you have a bigger tub to fill, it will take longer for the water to heat up, so if that’s the case for you, make sure you decide early doors that you’re after a dip!
+If you have a bigger tub to fill, it will take longer for the water to heat up.
+If that’s the case for you, make sure you decide early doors that you’re after a dip!

 The Lay-Z-Spa pump heats the water via a circulating pump at approximately 1.5‑2°C per hour.
 In England in the summer, it can take on average between six and twelve hours.
 Ensuring that the hot tub is well insulated and that the lid is on will also greatly help the process.